JanPalasek/pretty-jupyter/docs/source/quickstart.rst

 Next Steps
 ---------------

+Check out other pages from Getting Started section in this documentation.
-For a more in-depth tutorials, check out our `example repository <https://github.com/JanPalasek/pretty-jupyter-examples>`_.
+Also check out our `example repository <https://github.com/JanPalasek/pretty-jupyter-examples>`_.
 It contains a lot of use-cases and demonstrations, how to use Pretty Jupyter.

-Also, check out the other sections of the User Documentation.